shawn-carter/Knowledgebase/README.rst

   + Microsoft SQL Server for production (based on environmental variable 'ENVIRONMENT' = 'PRODUCTION')
   + All JS/CSS is hosted from domain
   + Auditing now includes login attempts, failed/success MFA, successful login - and records IP address in the audit table
+  + Passes OWASP ZAP scan with exception of a SQLite alert about possible injection, but I think it's a false positive

 Logged in users can:
   + Search the Knowledgebase